nick-testing/SDL_texturedemo/README.md

-## SDL Texture Renderer
+## SDL Texture Demo
-Advanced Texture Rendering program using libSDL2 and SDL_image
+Demonstration of advanced rendering features using libSDL2 and SDL_image

 ### Build
   - Tested on g++ ver.
 11.4.0 with SDL2 and SDL_image ver.
 2.0.20